 The carriage rests on ways for sliding alongside the spinning workpiece.
 It holds the tools, allowing for cutting process to take place.

 Newer machines usually come with a turret that replaces the carriage.
 They can hold more tools at the same time, making the switching from one operation to the other less time-consuming.

 CNC machining centres may come with live tooling.
 While single point cutting tools are suitable for most turning operations, live tooling refers to mills, drills and other tools that have their own power.
 This allows creating keyways or holes perpendicular to the part axis without using any other machinery in the process.

 This is where computer numerical control kicks in.
 The brains of CNC turning machines are just behind the panel.
 The panel itself allows the operator to adjust the program and start it.

 Types of Lathes

 A wide range of lathing machines offers a variety of possibilities.
 Each comes with a unique set of features while some are more automated than others.
-So everything has its place, whether a few one-off jobs at a small shop or batch production for larger quantities.
+So everything has its place, whether a few one-off jobs at a small machine shop or batch production for larger quantities.